toladata/Knowledgebase/en/indicators/what-is-an-indicator/add-collected-data.md

 # Add Collected Data
 ---

-Collecting data against indicators is uncomplicated with TolaData.
+There are a few possible ways to collect data against indicators on TolaData.

 ### Add indicator results manually